amigatomte/dm-remap/V4_ROADMAP.md

 ### **Management Capabilities**
 - Centralized management of 100+ dm-remap instances
 - Policy-based automation for 95% of routine tasks
+- Automatic setup discovery and reassembly for disaster recovery
 - Integration with major monitoring platforms

 ---